Danielle Pavliv, Laura Gottschalk, PhD, and Amanda Chu

 Are Artificial Sweeteners Safe?

-For many years, there have been concerns about whether artificial sweeteners cause cancer.
-Studies in the 1970s that showed that Saccharin (Sweet’N Low) caused bladder cancer in lab rats .
+For many years, there were concerns about whether artificial sweeteners cause cancer.
+Studies in the 1970s showed that Saccharin (Sweet’N Low) caused bladder cancer in lab rats .
 Since then, other studies have also shown a link between high doses of certain artificial sweeteners and cancer in rodents .

 But, mice are not men (or women).
 Experiments using mice and rats give us hints at what might happen in humans, but they’re not always correct.
 For example, the bladder cancer seen in the lab rats from Sweet’N Low was specific to rats because of their urine, which is different than human urine .
 The National Cancer Institute states that no well-conducted scientific studies have shown that any of the FDA-approved artificial sweeteners cause cancer in humans.